MoschettiAndrea/spotify-db/README.md

 A relational database built from Spotify Extended Streaming History exports.

-The project parses Spotify's JSON streaming history and organizes the data into a relational schema using MySQL and SQLAlchemy.
-The database separates artists, albums, songs, listening platforms, users, and individual listening events.
+The project parses Spotify's JSON streaming history and organizes it into a MySQL database using SQLAlchemy.
+The database separates artists, albums, songs, platforms, users, and individual listening events.

 ## Project structure